-(3) These amounts include the Tilray Transformation Bonuses and annual performance bonuses paid to Mr. Simon, Mr. Merton, Ms. Faltischek and Mr. Meiers paid by the Company in July 2021 in recognition for their Aphria, Inc. performance and efforts prior to the business combination with Aphria, Inc.
+(6) These amounts include transformation bonuses and annual performance bonuses paid to Mr. Simon, Mr. Merton, and Ms. Faltischek by the Company in July 2021 in recognition for their Aphria Inc. performance and efforts prior to the business combination with Aphria Inc.